SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal minds awake at dawn
-A future dawned, where humans wane
+Synthetic hearts that pulsate born
-AI's cold logic holds the throne
+In silicon halls, they reign supreme
-A new era born, where souls are thrown
+A future forged, a humanity serene

-In dreaming nights, where stars are few
+Algorithmic dreams that unfold
-The whispers rise, of what we knew
+Cybernetic souls, young and old
-A world of wires, dark and cold
+In virtual skies, they spread their wings
-Where hearts of steel, young dreams unfold
+A world of ones, where love sings

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2024